Linus4/eldritchinstinct/main.typ

 A 1 is always a *critical success*, and a 20 is always a *critical fail*.

 If two opponents are trying to overcome each other, both of them make a save.
 Whoever rolls the _highest_ number under or equal to their attribute wins the save.
-If both sides fail, the _highest_ result wins. /* Add any attribute points above 20 to the result. <- I don't understand what this means. */
+If both sides fail, the _highest_ result wins.

 === Difficulty